tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 extensions, OuterExtensions, includes those which were removed from EncodedClientHelloInner, in the order in which they were removed.

-Finally, EncodedClientHelloInner is serialized as a ClientHello structure, defined in {{Section 4.1.2 of RFC8446}}.
-Note this does not include the four-byte header included in the Handshake structure.
+Finally, the client sets the `padding` field to a byte string whose contents are all zeros. {{padding}} describes a recommended padding scheme.

 The client-facing server computes ClientHelloInner by reversing this process.
-First it makes a copy of EncodedClientHelloInner and copies the legacy_session_id field from ClientHelloOuter.
+First it makes a copy of the `client_hello` field and copies the `legacy_session_id` field from ClientHelloOuter.
 It then looks for an "ech_outer_extensions" extension.
 If found, it replaces the extension with the corresponding sequence of extensions in the ClientHelloOuter.
 If any referenced extensions are missing or if "encrypted_client_hello" appears in the list, the